 The Golden Bamboo has a moderately fast growth rate, though large variances exist based on planting procedures, location, watering schedules, and daily care.
-Generally, the Golden Bamboo reaches between 2 and 3 feet of growth a year, though some gardeners have had as little as 1-inch annual growth and as much as 5 feet!
+Generally, the Golden Bamboo adds between 2 and 3 feet of new growth a year, though some gardeners have had as little as 1-inch annual growth and as much as 5 feet!
 The mature Golden Bamboo can reach as much as 30 feet in height, and some gardeners have reported heights of 40 feet.
 The root structure of the Golden Bamboo can be equally as vivacious, so it is best to plant your Bamboo away from foundations.

-Privacy screen hopefuls celebrate the Golden Bamboo, which elevates the wind screen and privacy barrier plants to an entirely new level.
-30 feet of manageable, dense, and beautiful growth can be expected from the Golden Bamboo.
+Privacy screen hopefuls celebrate the Golden Bamboo, which elevates wind screen and privacy barrier plants to an entirely new level.
+You can generally expect 30 feet of manageable, dense, and beautiful growth from the Golden Bamboo.
 Plant a generous row of these Bamboo trees along the front of your house to create distance between your home and the main road, or plant these along the backyard perimeter.
 Many gardeners also choose to plant the Golden Bamboo in small, strategic amounts to create living garden walls.

 The Golden Bamboo is also frequently planted for its beauty.
 Honeycomb hues capture the sunlight and reflect it back under the dark green foliage to create a translucent glow that captivates the eye.
 Peek underneath the rich tooth-shaped leaves and vibrant golden stems will illuminate the scene.
 The Golden Bamboo’s height only increases the impressive color display.
 Plant a single Golden Bamboo anywhere in the yard where it will receive full sun or partial shade.
 The colors and textures of the Golden Bamboo help it accent other trees.

 The Golden Bamboo grows well in USDA Hardiness Zones 6-10.
 They prefer well-drained soil that is slightly acidic.
 Consider having your soil tested to ensure proper growth for the Bamboo.
 The Golden Bamboo is also superbly tolerant of harsh or variant growing conditions.
 Drought-resistant and cold-hardy, the Golden Bamboo can grow as far north as New York and Massachusetts!
 Droughts in the southwest will also not bother the Golden Bamboo, so a wide range of gardeners can enjoy this manageable and hardy privacy plant!

 If you are planting the Golden Bamboo as a privacy screen, simply plant each specimen in holes between 5 and 6 feet apart, creating a row of Bamboo clumps.

 Check out our wide selection of Golden Bamboo saplings or consider other popular Bamboo varieties at The Tree Center.
 But act now!
 The Golden Bamboo is a popular variety, and our limited supplies will not last!
 Our stock is always changing, so order your Golden Bamboo from The Tree Center before it is no longer available.
 If you have questions about our Golden Bamboo or any of the other plants on our website, give us a call at 1-888-329-0140 and we’re happy to help!